edi-riga/handwash/README.md

 The code supports the following publicly available datasets:

-* Real-world hospital data set, collected at the Pauls Stradins Clinical University Hospital (abbreviated as PSKUS or PSCUH): https://zenodo.org/record/4537209
+* Real-world hospital data sets, collected at the Pauls Stradins Clinical University Hospital (abbreviated as PSKUS or PSCUH): https://zenodo.org/record/4537209
 * Lab-based dataset collected at the Medical Education Technology Center (METC) of Riga Stradins University: https://zenodo.org/record/5808789
-* The publicly available subset of the Kaggle Hand Wash Dataset: https://www.kaggle.com/realtimear/hand-wash-dataset
+* The publicly available subset of the [Kaggle Hand Wash Dataset](https://www.kaggle.com/realtimear/hand-wash-dataset) with video files resorted in 7 classes to match the class structure of the other datasets: https://github.com/atiselsts/data/raw/master/kaggle-dataset-6classes.tar

 Follow the links above to download the datasets.

 Once you have downloaded them, extract the archives, and organize them so that each dataset is located in a single folder.

 * The PSKUS dataset should have files "summary.csv", "statistics.csv" and folders named "DataSet1", "DataSet2" etc. in the top-level directory.
-Also copy the file `statistics-with-locations.csv` from this repostitory to the PSKUS dataset folder.
+Also copy the file `statistics-with-locations.csv` from this repository to the PSKUS dataset folder.
 This will ensure that videos from the same camera location will be mixed in the test and trainval folders, making the neural network generalization requirements more challenging.
 * The METC dataset should have files "summary.csv", "statistics.csv" and folders named "interface_number_1", "interface_number_2", "interface_number_3" in the top-level directory.
-* For the Kaggle dataset, you'll need to do some manual actions: see below.
-The resulting dataset should be names `kaggle-dataset-6classes`.

-For the Kaggle dataset, you currently need to manually re-sort the files so that they are all put in just 7 classes.
-This is because the code and the other datasets do not distinguish between right-hand and left-hand washing.
-Also, the Kaggle has separate movements for wrist-washing.
-Put these wrist-washing videos in the class 0 ("Other") folder.
+* For the Kaggle dataset, we provide an intermediate version named `kaggle-dataset-6classes` at [GitHub](https://github.com/atiselsts/data/raw/master/kaggle-dataset-6classes.tar).
+We have re-sort the Kaggle video files so that they are all put in just 7 classes.
+This is because the other datasets do not distinguish between right and left hand washing.
+The wrist-washing videos are placed the class 0 ("Other") folder.

 ## 2. Preprocessing the data

 The folders `dataset-kaggle`, `dataset-metc` and `dataset-pskus` have `separate-frames.py` scripts in them.
-Fix the paths in these scripts to match the locations of your datasets on your server, and run the corresponding `separate-frames.py` script in the dataset's folder.
-This will separate the video datasets in frames, video snippets, as well as separate these frames and the shorter videos in `trainval` and `test` folders.
+Fix the paths in these scripts to match the locations of your datasets, and run the script to separate the video datasets in frames, video snippets, as well as separate these frames and shorter videos in `trainval` and `test` folders.

 ## 3. Calculate optical flow

-This step is optional and only required if the "merged" neural network architecture is used.
+This step is optional and only required if the merged neural network architecture is used.

 Run the `calculate-optical-flow.py` script, and pass the target dataset's folder names as the command line argument to this script.